 When is the wedding lasso ceremony performed?

 In Catholic ceremonies, it’s performed after the couple exchanges their vows and rings, and the lasso is placed over the couple while they’re still kneeling on the altar.

 Who performs the wedding lasso ceremony?

-Either los padrinos or the priest will place the lasso over the couple, starting with the groom's shoulder and then the bride’s shoulder, to form a figure-eight shape.
+Either los padrinos or the priest will place the lasso over the couple to form a figure-eight shape.